kyma-project/kyma/docs/02-get-started/01-overview.md

 This set of Get Started guides will walk you through the major Kyma components and show its main use cases as an Application runtime.

 All guides, whenever possible, demonstrate the steps in both kubectl and Kyma Dashboard.
+All the steps are performed in the `deafult` Namespace.

 ## Prerequisites